Help Protect Lives And Property In The Event Of Wildfire By Reducing Wildfire Fuels

 The following video shows highlights of simulated wildfire ember production during tests conducted at the Insurance Institute for Business & Home Safety's multi-peril research center in South Carolina.
 The video shows a near life-size home with different types of construction being subjected to live embers driven by the IBHS's fan system.
 You can use the information in this video to learn about and correct some of the vulnerable aspects of the construction of your home and other structures.

 A website on the Australian Black Saturday fires has a video showing how unusual measures taken by a father and son saved their home, which was surrounded by fire and otherwise would likely have not survived.
-Click on the image below to be taken to the video (advance the video to 5 minutes and 27 seconds to go to the discussion on how their home survived).
+Click on the image below to be taken to the video titled "Knowing The Enemy" (advance the video to 5 minutes and 27 seconds to go to the discussion on how their home survived).

 It is important to understand that CAL FIRE does not support the concept of 'stay and defend,' and does not recommend it.
 However all fire authorities acknowledge that conditions may be such that residents have no other option.